quickfeed/quickfeed/doc/design-docs/pr-feedback.md

 ### How reviewers are handled

 When a student creates a pull request for a certain task, reviewers will have to be assigned to that pull request.
 Questions arise as to who these reviewers should be, and how they are to be assigned.
 Should a teacher always be assigned, should co-students?
 And if so, how are these selected?
-Would it be automatically by quickfeed, or more manually by the teachers themselves?
+Would it be automatically done by quickfeed, or more manually by the teachers themselves?

 #### Hein's response